How to prevent download of PDF from web pages

 Why disable or prevent download of PDF files from web pages?

 When hosting a PDF on a website or cloud service, you may not want everybody who has access to be able to download it.
 Allowing unlimited downloads of PDF files typically enables mass sharing or removes whatever document usage restrictions (printing, editing, etc.) the host has applied.
 You can likely think of dozens of ways to prevent a PDF file from being downloaded or printed, but doing so successfully might be much harder than you expect.
-To explain why, it’s necessary to look at several different solutions to prevent, stop, restrict, block or disable PDF download, why they don’t work, and what the secure alternatives are.
+To explain why, we’ll cover:

 Part of the difficulty in preventing PDF downloads from a web page lies in the numerous ways there are to obtain them.
 Though we often think of downloading as the act of pressing a download button and receiving a file, its technical definition is just the copying of content from one computer to another via the internet.
 Users can therefore download PDFs by: